revh/ipinfo/README.md

 # ipinfo
-A wrapper for http://ipinfo.io in Go
+A wrapper for http://ipinfo.io written in Go language

 ```go
 package main